catseye/The-Dossier/article/8-bit Games of Note.md

 I have no words.
 It seemed very high-concept, at the time.
 Possibly because the enemy agents did things quite independently of what you were doing.
+Possibly because you have a crude inventory.
+Possibly because the different locations were shown at different scale.

+The epithet "Russki" seems pretty dated, not to say obsolete, now, but there was a Cold War on at the time, you know!

-I liked how the signs on the streets helpfully told you that they were ONE WAY.
+I like how the signs on the streets helpfully tell you that they are ONE WAY.

 ### Dynamite Dan